 But what about when the celebrity’s partner is captured stroking the baby bump?

 “Being pregnant and having your partner alongside can be a massive power statement in Hollywood, where celeb marriages rarely last to the end of the vows,” she adds.
 “It’s an achievement thing that suggests success even if the celebrity doesn’t manage to win an actual award on the night.”

 The over-the-shoulder stance

-A red carpet pose favoured by the millennial set – we’re talking Bella Hadid, Kendall Jenner and Hailey Baldwin – the over-the-shoulder stance is performed in a bid to “look sexy but in a classy, non-obvious or desperate way”, according to Judi James.
+A red carpet pose favoured by the millennial set – we’re talking Bella Hadid, Kendall Jenner and Hailey Bieber – the over-the-shoulder stance is performed in a bid to “look sexy but in a classy, non-obvious or desperate way”, according to Judi James.